 We’re running out of time.
 Across the western world hundreds of millions of people are crushed between low, stagnant and insecure incomes on one hand, and rising unavoidable core costs (especially housing) on the other.
 Market demand remains slack and economic growth weak.
 Economic clouds are gathering, and many credible analysts predict another financial crash, equal or worse to the 2008 fiasco.
 Meanwhile climate scientists are alarmed at the acceleration of global warming and its affects, and unanimously and consistently warn of catastrophe if we allow our vast carbon emissions to continue much longer.

-This website and blog are part of my response to these issues, and part of my contribution to the discussion about them.
-I hope you find something of value here.
-Thank you for visiting.
+My name is Graham Caswell, and this website and blog are part of my response to these issues, and part of my contribution to the discussion about them.
+I hope you find something of value here, and that you are encouraged to take some action.